 A term is one academic year, however members may return for succeeding years.
 Regular participation in the board's activities is essential and expected in order to be effective.
 Agendas and minutes will be posted on the ISSS website for all to view, including any presentations or proposals presented to the group.
 ISAB will decide whether or not to convene at least one open forum per year to discuss international community issues or to seek other venues for community input.

 Members of the International Student Advisory Board attend meetings during the Fall and Spring semesters; share their questions, concerns and ideas with Penn administrators (International Partners Outreach Group) twice a year; and then communicate with their fellow students about the Board's role at Penn by allowing University officials to engage in dialogue with students about their experiences on campus and about their ideas for improving our campus atmosphere for international students.
 This dialogue is valuable to our ongoing efforts to create a climate on campus conducive to international educational exchange.

 - The Board meets three to four times per semester with subcommittee work involvement

 - The regular meetings are Thursdays, 5:00 - 6:30 PM (meals are provided)

 - Board members will also be required to communicate regularly with other international students and Penn administrators in between meetings

 - Presentations to Penn administrators will also be conducted by ISAB members

-ISAB members are elected by the membership for leadership positions.
+ISAB chairs and subcommittee chairs are elected by ISAB members.
 Every Spring semester, members vote for ISAB co-chairs (one undergraduate chair and one graduate chair).
 Also, the ISSS director and the co-chairs also appoint subcommittee chairs.
 Leaders of nationality clubs and groups are encouraged to recruit a member of their student association in order to create a broad representation and communication amongst the various national communities on campus.
 Undergraduate Assembly, GAPSA and Assembly of International Students are also represented on ISAB.